softwaremills/complexvalidation/README.md

 Having to specify a separate error message for each validation is a pain.
 Often, you can come up with a default error message with some placeholders, and that can service most of the places that you use

 In order to register a default error message for each of the reusable validations you've dreamed up above, you need to register them with the `DataAnnotationsModelValidatorProvider`.
-Fortunately, this can be done fairly painlessly in your `Global.asax.cs` file.
+Fortunately, this can be done fairly painlessly in your `Global.asax.cs` file using the convenient helper method included.

     namespace Your.Application.Namespace {
         protected void Application_Start() {
             // initialize other things

-            RegisterClientValidatableAttribute<RequiredIfAttribute>();
-            RegisterClientValidatableAttribute<RequiredIfAbsentAttribute>();
+            ValidIfAttribute.DefaultErrorMessageResourceType = typeof(Resources);
+            ValidIfAttribute.DefaultErrorMessageResourceNamePrefix = "Validation_";

+            // Sets [RequiredIf] to default to Resources.Validation_RequiredIf ValidIfAttribute.RegisterAdapter<RequiredIfAttribute>();

+            // Sets [RequiredIfAbsent] to default to Resources.Validation_RequiredIfAbsent ValidIfAttribute.RegisterAdapter<RequiredIfAbsentAttribute>();

+            // Sets [YourValidation] to default to Resources.Validation_YourValidation ValidIfAttribute.RegisterAdapter<YourValidationAttribute>();

             // ...
         }

-        private static void RegisterClientValidatableAttribute<T>()
-            where T : ValidationAttribute
-        {
-            DataAnnotationsModelValidatorProvider.RegisterAdapter(
-                typeof(T),
-                typeof(ClientValidatableAttributeAdapter<T>));
     }

-        private class ClientValidatableAttributeAdapter<T> : DataAnnotationsModelValidator<T>
-            where T : ValidationAttribute
-        {
-            public ClientValidatableAttributeAdapter(ModelMetadata metadata, ControllerContext context, T attribute) : base(metadata, context, attribute)
-            {
-                if (string.IsNullOrEmpty(attribute.ErrorMessage) &&
-                    string.IsNullOrEmpty(attribute.ErrorMessageResourceName) &&
-                    attribute.ErrorMessageResourceType == null)
-                {
-                    attribute.ErrorMessageResourceType = typeof(Resources);
-                    var typeName = attribute.GetType().Name;
-                    attribute.ErrorMessageResourceName = "Validation_" +
-                        (typeName.EndsWith("Attribute") ? typeName.Substring(0, typeName.Length - 9) : typeName);
-                }
-            }
-        }
-    }

-Now, if you define Validation_RequiredIf as a string in your resource file, that will be used as the default error message string for `RequiredIfAttribute`.
+Now, if you define `Validation_RequiredIf` as a string in your resource file, that will be used as the default error message string for `RequiredIfAttribute`.

 ## Limitations

 Since CV uses the `dynamic` keyword for server comparisons, it requires at least .NET 4.0.
 A truly clever programmer could probably fix this.

 Originally CV used Microsoft's built-in JSON services.
 But since Json.Net is faster and officially included anyway now, I've rewritten CV to use Json.Net.

-While CV allows you to do complex asynchronous validations like `['remote',['remote','UrlUrl'],['remote','ParamUrl']]` ... the underlying jQuery Validate library that powers ASP.NET MVC validations was not built for this.
-This may be rectified in the future, but for now, just don't do that.
-One remote call per property is probably fine.

 I should probably reiterate that if `new Date(value)` does not properly parse the date format you are using for your text fields, you should probably change that part of `resolveDataType()`.